 Relation Graph General View

-Use the Service Action editor to map the service action entity to atomic actions.
-In the Studio Projects view, double-click a service action entity to open the Service Action editor.
-You can create the editor using the Service Action Wizard.
+Use the Action Processor editor to define an action processor entity.
+In the Studio Projects view, double-click an action processor entity to open the Action Processor editor.
+You can create the editor using the Action Processor Wizard.